Pain – describing your pain

 • How long have you had your pain?

-• Is your pain located in one spot or spread out?
+• Is your pain in one spot or spread out?

 • Does it come and go, or is it there all the time?

-• How does the pain feel?
-(See below for some words to help you describe it).
+• How does it feel?
+(See below for some words to help you describe your pain).

-• How severe is it?
+• How bad is it?
 (See the rating scale below).

-• What makes it feel better or worse?
+• What makes your pain feel better or worse?

 • How does your pain affect your daily life?

 Each person experiences pain differently.
-Describing your pain accurately is important as it can help your doctor make the right diagnosis and develop the best treatment plan for you.
-The following are examples of words that can help you describe the way your pain feels.
-You can use a combination of these words.
+Describing your pain accurately is important as it can help your healthcare provider make the right diagnosis and develop the best treatment plan for you.
+Here are some examples of words that can help you describe the way your pain feels – you can use a combination of these words.

 Words to describe your pain